pingcap/docs/tidb-cloud/serverless-tier-limitations.md

 ### Connection

-- Only [Standard Connection](/tidb-cloud/connect-via-standard-connection.md) can be used.
-You cannot use [Private Endpoint](/tidb-cloud/set-up-private-endpoint-connections.md) or [VPC Peering](/tidb-cloud/set-up-vpc-peering-connections.md) to connect to Serverless Tier clusters.
+- Only [Standard Connection](/tidb-cloud/connect-via-standard-connection.md) and [Private Endpoint](/tidb-cloud/set-up-private-endpoint-connections.md) can be used.
+You cannot use [VPC Peering](/tidb-cloud/set-up-vpc-peering-connections.md) to connect to Serverless Tier clusters.
 - No "IP Access List" support.

 ### Monitoring